A city break in Carcassonne

-I ordered their Salade Niçoise as a main course which came with huge chunks of freshly seared tuna as you can see above.
+The Salade Niçoise as a main course came with huge chunks of freshly seared tuna.
 We shared a bottle of Minervois, a wine from the region, which was smooth and very moreish.
 Also, very reasonably priced at €22 (it would cost a lot more than that in Dublin).
 We couldn't manage to squeeze in a dessert but topped everything off with two excellent coffees.
 The bill was a reasonable €106.

 We had a lovely experience here and were very well looked after by the charming staff.
 It would be top of my list on a return visit.